Malaysian Grand Prix: Sepang International Circuit

 From 2001, the Malaysian Grand Prix moved from the end of the season to the beginning, which has seen some topsy-turvy results as teams and drivers got to grips with their new equipment, with many races heavily influenced by the winners and losers of the scramble for position into the tight double hairpin bend at the first corner.

 The 2001 event was hit by a heavy rainstorm in the middle of the race which made conditions very difficult.
 Conditions were so bad that the two Ferraris of Michael Schumacher and Rubens Barrichello spun off almost simultaneously at the same corner.
 Remarkably, they both recovered to score a Ferrari 1–2, because for a long time they were nearly 5 seconds faster than anyone else on the field.
 Elsewhere, the race was even led by Jos Verstappen, surprisingly.
-However, as the track begun to dry, he fell back to seventh, but his efforts to keep positions were memorable.
+However, as the track began to dry, he fell back to seventh, but his efforts to keep positions were memorable.

 On 8 April 2007, shortly before the 2007 Malaysian Grand Prix, Formula One president Bernie Ecclestone was quoted as stating that the circuit was getting "shabby" and "a bit tired" from the lack of care, describing it as "an old house that needs a bit of redecorating".
 He noted that the circuit itself is not the issue, but rather the surrounding environment; rubbish is said to be littered all over the place, potentially damaging the circuit's good reputation when it was opened in 1999.

 The day before, Malaysian Prime Minister Abdullah Ahmad Badawi had met Ecclestone to discuss an extension of the Formula One contract beyond 2010.
 While the government had been given an additional extension to host the Grand Prix until 2015, the government was still mulling the offer, as of 23 April 2007.
 The circuit was given a renewed contract in 2006 to organise the Malaysian Grand Prix for another five years.